derushio/ItnavCoronaSDKBootcamp/breakoutSample/moveRacket.md

 ---

-## Set touch event
+## Set touch event.
-Let's move the racket with a touch event this time.
+This time we will make the racket move with a touch event.
-Let's declare the function `displayTouchListener` to receive the touch event.
+Declare the function `displayTouchListener` to receive the touch event.
-By registering this function with `Runtime:addEventListener("touch", displayTouchListener)` ,`Runtime` is the entire screen, `displayTouchListener` so it will be called at the moment you touch somewhere on the whole screen.
+By registering this function with `Runtime:addEventListener("touch" displayTouchListener)` ,`Runtime` is the entire screen, so `displayTouchListener` will be called at the moment you touch somewhere on the screen.
-It `"touch"` is `At the start of touch` `At the start of swipe` `At the end of touch` also called on events.
+Also, the case of the `"touch"` event, it will be called `At the start of touch` `At the start of swipe` `At the end of touch`.
-So、`displayTouchListener` be called when the finger's coordinates move while touching.
+So basically during you are touching the screen, if your finger coordinate moves `displayTouchListener` will be called.
-Touched coordinates can `event.x, event.y` be acquired with.
+You can get the coordinate you touched by `event.x, event.y`.

 ```lua
 function displayTouchListener(event)